awsdocs/amazon-eks-user-guide/doc_source/node-taints-managed-node-groups.md

 A maximum of 50 taints are allowed per node group\.
 If taints that were created using a managed node group are removed manually from a node, then Amazon EKS doesn't add the taints back to the node\.
 This is true even if the taints are specified in the managed node group configuration\.

 You can use the [https://docs.aws.amazon.com/cli/latest/reference/eks/update-nodegroup-config.html](https://docs.aws.amazon.com/cli/latest/reference/eks/update-nodegroup-config.html) AWS CLI command to add, remove, or replace taints for managed node groups\.
-For more information, see [Configuring taints for Managed Node Groups](https://www.eksworkshop.com/docs/fundamentals/managed-node-groups/taints/configuring-taints#configuring-taints-for-managed-node-groups) in the Amazon EKS Workshop\.